Razikus/its-friday-k8s-admission-controller/README.md

-# NO MORE DEPLOYMENTS IN FRIDAY (now written Rust!)
+# NO MORE DEPLOYMENTS IN FRIDAY (now written in Rust!)

 It does what it says.
 Blocks new deployments in friday on admission controller level.